The Ritz Carlton Naples resorts are the king and queen of the Paradise Coast hotels

 The challenge with staying Club Level for more than a few days is that one eats up to five meals by dinner time.

 The Grill, the most formal of both resorts’ dining options, was actually our family’s favorite.
 It’s fun to get dressed up on the final night of vacation.

 The clubby feel of the tall wingback chairs set a tone wherein my kids knew to behave.
 The service was so attentive (or maybe our servers were just staying close by because we were one of the few tables with children).

 My kids were as delighted by this meal as much as my husband and I were.
 We enjoyed delicious spring pea risottos with lobster and Dover sole prepared tableside.
 Fish seared with leeks and oyster mushrooms were excellent.

 My children had a special menu to order from of steak, vegetables, and pastas.
 They still talk about the house-made pretzel rolls and their first chocolate soufflé.

 We scooted out of The Grill in time for the evening’s sunset.
 My son and husband rolled up their pants, and we went down to the water.
 Despite my warnings, I knew wet hemlines were imminent.
 But I didn’t care.

 None of us could stop from touching the warm waters with our feet one last time before leaving the Florida Sunshine for New England’s taunting and teasing false spring.

-We were surrounded by other families and couples, visitors and residents, everyone benefitting from the flattering, rose-colored lighting.
+Other families and couples, visitors and residents, everyone benefitted from the flattering, rose-colored lighting.